IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- A few older men and women inspecting artifacts under magnifying glasses, flipping thru old texts
 	- One half of the room is cleared out, with a large magic circle drawn on the floor.
 Traces of bone dust.
 Ritual knife, etc. Where they get the necromancers to process Elysian Fog.
 	- One jar of bone dust near the magic circle, labeled with "Catacombs X37, Arda, Bridgewater underground" scratched out name "Brayden Blackwood"
+- Small stack of crates, filled with Elysian Fog packets to be shipped out
+	- powders have been doped with Butcher's ashes
 - Lyell and Ringley working behind one desk - Lyell examining old parchments with a pair of gloves, muttering under his breath.
 Ringley trying to balance a parchment airplane on his nose.
 	- Here as consultants to make some money - archaeologists want them to find potential dig sites from the age of Kevar and Arda, but that seems really unlikely.
 Mention Kevar's lance?
 	- Saw Alara come here on the day of the festival with Stevian - they said they were going to visit their alma mater Bridgewater later